• Out-of-Stock

 Atari 2600 Version: Atari 2600 Quatre Switch (Woody et Vader)

-This is a modification board for the Atari 2600 which adds audio/video outputs to this console which has only a modulated RF output available normally.
+This is a board for the Atari 2600 which adds audio/video outputs to this console which has only a modulated RF output available normally.
 It improves the picture quality and makes it easier to connect to modern TV sets that no longer have an analog tuner.

 It works in a similar manner to Tim's NESRGB board.
 That is, it sits between the CPU and TIA (the name of the Atari graphics chip) and stores the data which meant to be written to the TIA palette registers.
 The TIA is fed with dummy colours instead.
 The various luma outputs from the TIA, in addition to the colour data stored is then used to create a RGB version of the original video signal.
 Essentially, the board creates the RGB video signal by bypassing the colour generation logic in the TIA.
 The video timing is unchanged.